Sensory-Cloud/java-sdk/README.md

         Config config = getConfig();

-        // It is up to you to implement the SecureCredentialStore
-        // CustomerImplementedSecureCredentialStore credentialStore = new CustomerImplementedSecureCredentialStore();
+        // It is up to you to implement the SecureCredentialStore CustomerImplementedSecureCredentialStore credentialStore = new CustomerImplementedSecureCredentialStore();

         OAuthService oAuthService = new OAuthService(config, credentialStore);
-        TokenManager tokenManager = new TokenManager(getContext(), oAuthService);
+        TokenManager tokenManager = new TokenManager(oAuthService);

         String OAuthToken = tokenManager.getAccessToken();
     }